SalihaZiyardCGIAR/mdii-coordinator-dashboard/README.md

 3. **Configure environment variables**

-   Create a `.env` file in the root directory and add the required environment variables.
+   Create a `.env.local` file in the root directory and add the required environment variables.

 4. **Run the development server**
 ```bash